Get insider access

 Gaming mice have changed a lot in the past few years, and we're at the point where wireless gaming mice have the same or even lower latency than some wired models.
 You might still prefer the reliability of a wired connection, but the difference isn't noticeable in most cases.
 When looking for the right gaming mouse, you'll want to find one that fits your hand size and is suitable for your preferred grip type.
 It should also have a high polling rate and low click latency.
 Mice aren't one size fits all, and you'll want to choose a mouse that complements the games you like.
 For example, you may prefer a lightweight option for FPS games or a more versatile mouse with many side buttons if you play MOBAs, MMOs, or Battle Royales.

-We've tested over 315 mice, most of which are gaming mice, so if you're looking for the best wireless or the best wired gaming mouse, we've listed our top picks below.
+We've tested over 335 mice, most of which are gaming mice, so if you're looking for the best wireless or the best wired gaming mouse, we've listed our top picks below.
 If you're only interested in wireless options, see our picks for the best wireless gaming mice, or if you're looking for a mouse not entirely dedicated to gaming, see our recommendations for the best mice or the best wireless mice.

 1. Best Gaming Mouse

-Lastly, we couldn't forgive ourselves for not mentioning the updated Razer DeathAdder V3 Pro as a possible alternative.
-It has the same internal components as the Viper V2 Pro and weighs virtually the same.
-However, it's designed exclusively for right-handed users and is a better option for larger-sized hands, especially if you prefer using a palm grip.
+If you don't mind missing out on absolutely bleeding-edge performance, Razer's previous generation Viper V2 Pro is still an outstanding choice, and it's currently available for cheaper than ever.
+Lastly, we couldn't forgive ourselves for not mentioning the Razer DeathAdder V3 Pro as a possible alternative.
+It delivers outstanding raw performance similar to our top pick, but it's designed exclusively for right-handed users and is a better option for larger-sized hands, especially if you prefer using a palm grip.

 See our review

-2. Best Upper Mid-Range Gaming Mouse
+2. Best Mid-Range Gaming Mouse

 See our review

-3. Best Mid-Range Gaming Mouse
+3. Best Lower Mid-Range Gaming Mouse

-For the best option at a lower mid-range price point, we recommend the Razer Basilisk V3.
-This mouse is similar to the Logitech G502 LIGHTSPEED in many ways.
+The Razer Basilisk V3 is the best mouse for gaming that we've tested at a lower mid-range price point.
+This mouse is similar to the Logitech G502 LIGHTSPEED, our pick below for the best mouse for work and play, in many ways.
 The biggest difference is that this is a wired-only model.
 Otherwise, they share nearly identical ergonomic shapes, an impressive array of customizable controls, and outstanding sensor performance and click latency.
 The scroll wheel also has left and right tilt inputs and can switch between regular notched mode and a much faster free-scrolling mode.
+Because it doesn't need to hold a rechargeable battery, it's significantly lighter than the G502 LIGHTSPEED.
+This is a notable advantage, making it easier to move quickly and accurately, which is handy for playing faster-paced games.
+Altogether, this is a standout pick if you're interested in a high-performance, versatile gaming mouse but don't need the flexibility of a wireless connection.

 If you'd prefer a wireless alternative at this price point, check out the Keychron M3 Mini.
 It has a smaller, symmetrical shape, is significantly lighter, and offers outstanding wireless performance considering its price point.
 It also has fewer programmable buttons, its feet aren't as high-quality, and its scroll wheel lacks tilt inputs and free scrolling.